Skip to main content

 Deleting

-When a user is deleted, his name is anonymized, but information about the user persists in the database, so content created by the user (like comments) will be still available.
+When a user is deleted, their name is anonymized, but information about the user persists in the database, so content created by the user (like comments) will still be available.

 Deleted users can no longer log in.
-Since user deleting is soft-delete process, you can reverse it through altering deleted column in dbo.licenses table.
+Since user deleting is a soft-delete process, you can reverse it by altering the deleted column in the dbo.licenses table.

 Restoring a user